Yawolf/yocingo/README.md

 ![](http://s13.postimg.org/7vkml9zwn/yocingo_Icon.png)

 Yocingo Telegram API Bot
 ========================

 A Telegram API Bot written in **Elixir**!
 Awesome! :D ([Hex](https://hex.pm/packages/yocingo)) ([Documentation](http://hexdocs.pm/yocingo/0.0.1/))

 The libary is completed!!
 Yay!
 And it is accesible in the Hex repository! ^_^

+## ADVERTISEMENT: I will upgrade this API as soon as I have time.
+Thank you :D

 ## Disclaimer
 This is my first Elixir program, so please, don't be hard with me, I'm just a poor